GoogleCloudPlatform/ops-agent/dev-docs/transformation-tests.md

 sh ./builds/fluent_bit.sh $(pwd)/dist
 SKIP_OTEL_JAVA=true sh ./builds/otel.sh $(pwd)/dist
 ```
 After running each script, you will have a `dist` folder that contains both agents within the full install directory.
-(Note that these instructions will not build OTel Java, if that is needed do not pass `SKIP_OTEL_JAVA`).
+(Note that these instructions will not build OTel Java; if that is needed, do not pass `SKIP_OTEL_JAVA`).

 The paths to each can passed into the test using environment variables or flags.
 ```bash